TeskaLabs/asab/docs/reference/pubsub/reference.md

 Housekeeping can be also configured to run during the application [init-time](/reference/application/reference/#init-time).
-Housekeeping time, time limit and housekeeping at startup can be changed in the configuration file:
+Housekeeping time, time limit, and housekeeping at startup can be changed in the configuration file:

 ``` ini
 [housekeeping]